Phorofor/ScriptsPack.macOS/pages/Instructions.md

 **8.** Mouse over the 'Open Scripts Folder' option and wait a few seconds for another drop down menu to appear.
 Click 'Open User Scripts Folder'.

-## To add them as System Scripts
+## Add as System Scripts
 **9.** Drag the desired scripts into any location in that folder you want.
 I recommend creating a folder for those scripts to keep it organised.
 Once you add or create a file in that folder, you'll need to authenticate with a administrator's password.
+This is a bit more secure as other applications will be unable to modify these scripts without the appropriate priviledges.
 If you wish to install them for your user only see step 10.

 **10.** The scripts should appear now when you click the script icon in the menu bar.
 You can move them outside that folder so it won't show those items.